-4. Muellners Foundation runs itself with a decentralised open governance system.
+4. The Open Constitution network runs itself with a decentralised open governance system.
 Each open governance decision shall be recorded on the Open Constitution ledger.

-Legal Council works with all the Open Council bodies with respect to the Foundation’s legal frameworks and representations.
+Legal Council works with all the Open Council bodies concerning the Foundation’s legal frameworks and representations.

-5. Appointment to this Legal Council is pro bono and voluntary in nature.
-Appointments are generally made for an election period of atleast 1 year and atmost 3 years.
+5. Appointment to this Legal Council is pro bono and voluntary.
+Appointments are generally made for an election period of at least 1 year and almost 3 years.

 Appointment, Nomination, Removal and Resignation:

-6.1 Nomination: Following members can officially nominate an existing member of the Foundation to the Legal Council:
+6.1 Nomination: The following members can officially nominate an existing member of the Foundation to the Legal Council:

 6.1 b.
-A non Council member can also request a nomination, in the form of community proposal.
+A non-Council member can also request a nomination, in the form of a community proposal.
 The Nomination action shall be officially initiated by the only members mentioned in above 6.1 “a”.

-Self nomination by an existing non Council member of the Foundation, for his/her/their appointment to the Legal Council is not acceptable.
+Self-nomination by an existing non-Council member of the Foundation, for his/her/their appointment to the Legal Council is not acceptable.
 Please read more.
-6.3 Once the nomination is accepted by the Nominee, Nominee or the member nominating the nominee, shall file supporting information such as nominee's literature, publications, demonstration of social activities on Foundation's Membership Registry.
+6.3 Once the nomination is accepted by the Nominee, the Nominee or the member nominating the nominee, shall file supporting information such as the and nominee's literature, publications, demonstration of social activities on the Foundation's Membership Registry.